lucasjellema/the-simple-app/README.md

 # the-simple-app
-Simple Node application with Wercker build file - intended to build on Wercker and depoy on Oracle Container Engine
+Simple Node application with Wercker build file - intended to build on Wercker and deploy on Oracle Container Engine